AdaCore/spark2014/lrm/source/packages.rst

 .. todo:: We need to consider the interactions between package hierarchy and abstract state.
    Do we need to have rules restricting access between parent and child packages?
    Can we ensure abstract state encapsulation?
-Target: D2.
+   To be completed in the Milestone 3 version of this document.

 Volatile Variables
 ~~~~~~~~~~~~~~~~~~